fauzerjunnior/fauzerjunnior/README.md

 ### Frontend developer and graduate in information systems

-- 🎓 I'm currently at last semester of Information systems degree
+- 🎓 I'm currently in the last steps towards completion of the Barchelor of Information Systems.

 ### Find me! 🌎